George Floyd: Family holds prayer service ahead of trial | DW | 29.03.2021

-A jury will hear the opening arguments Monday in the trial of a former police officer facing a numer of charges into the death of Black man George Floyd.
+A jury will hear the opening arguments Monday in the trial of a former police officer facing a number of charges into the death of Black man George Floyd.

 Family members of George Floyd attended a prayer service on Sunday night, hours before opening statements in the trial into his death were set to begin.